Taiwan Can Help, and Taiwan is Helping!

 Link to the U.S. HHS statement

-On May 15, the Taiwan Ministry of Health and Welfare (MOHW) held a virtual forum titled "Review of COVID-19 prevention and control strategies"in Taipei with 50 health officials from 14 countries and regional organizations in attendance, including the U.S., Japan, Canada and other like-minded countries.
+- On May 15, 2020, the Ministry of Health and Welfare (MOHW) held a virtual forum titled "Review of COVID-19 prevention and control strategies" in Taipei with 50 health officials from 14 countries and regional organizations in attendance, including the U.S., Japan, Canada and other like-minded countries.
 The forum underlined that preventing the spread of diseases and maintaining health of all humankinds are universal values, while no countries can stand aside or achieve these on their own.
-Acting Assistant Secretary of U.S. Department of State for International Organization Affairs Pam Pryor praised the Taiwan Model for Combating COVID-19, reaffirming that the United States vigorously supports Taiwan's participation in international organizations including the World Health Organization (WHO), and expressed that they are grateful other countries stand together to support Taiwan's inclusion in the global health system.
+Acting Assistant Secretary of U.S. Department of State for International Organization Affairs Pam Pryor praised the Taiwan Model for Combating COVID-19, reaffirming that the United States vigorously supports Taiwan's participation in international organizations including the WHO, and expressed that they are grateful other countries stand together to support Taiwan's inclusion in the global health system.
 Deputy Director for Global Affairs of the U.S. Department of Health and Human Services, Colin McIff, praised the Taiwan Model, and stressed the U.S. support for Taiwan's inclusion in the WHO.
 At the forum, delegations of participating countries complimented Taiwan's efforts combating COVID-19 and discussed their prevention and control measures as well as future collaboration.

 Even though Taiwan did not receive an invitation to participate in the virtual 73rd WHA held on May 18 and 19, 2020, Taiwan's diplomatic allies and like-minded countries voiced their strong support for Taiwan’s participation in the WHO.